bigcommerce/dev-docs/docs/api-docs/tax/tax-rates-zones.md

 # Tax Rates and Tax Zones

 [Tax rates](https://support.bigcommerce.com/s/article/Manual-Tax-Setup?language=en_US#tax-rate) are percentages for which you tax products or services.
 Tax zones are geographic locations that you define in your store.
-[Tax zones](https://support.bigcommerce.com/s/article/Manual-Tax-Setup?language=en_US#tax-zone) allow you to vary tax rates for different shopper groups and locations.
+[Tax zones](https://support.bigcommerce.com/s/article/Manual-Tax-Setup?language=en_US#tax-zone) allow you to vary tax rates for different customer groups and locations.
 You can account for multiple tax jurisdictions by adding multiple tax rates to a zone.
 Tax rates and zones apply for all storefronts on a store.

 This guide shows you how to use the Tax Rates and Tax Zones API.
 The Tax Rates and Zones API allows you to configure [manual taxes](https://support.bigcommerce.com/s/article/Manual-Tax-Setup?language=en_US) in a store.
 For more info, see the [Tax Rates and Tax Zones API Reference](/api-reference/store-management/tax-rates-and-zones).

 ## Tax zones

 A zone can occupy multiple countries, each containing multiple subdivisions and postal codes.
-You can specify the shopper groups that fall under a zone.
-You can also set how a store displays prices to shoppers that fall in each zone.
+You can specify the customer groups that fall under a zone.
+You can also set how a store displays prices to shoppers in customers groups that fall in a zone.

 ### Create tax zones